murilopolese/murilopolese/buildlogs.md

 category: buildlog
 ---

-Here are some build logs from the things I've been building:
+Here are some logs from the things I've been building: